-Jay Shimshack’s major fields are environmental regulation, environmental economics, corporate social behavior, and applied microeconomics for public policy.
-Specific research interests include the law and economics of environmental monitoring and enforcement; environmental inequality and the distributional effects of environmental policy; the economics of corporate social responsibility, sustainable business, and ESG issues; the choice of environmental policy instruments including information and transparency; and the benefits and costs of environmental, food safety, and health policies.
+Jay Shimshack’s primary fields are environmental regulation, environmental economics, corporate social behavior, and applied microeconomics for public policy.
+He is a leading expert on the economics of environmental enforcement, monitoring, and compliance.
+Other research interests include the distributional effects of environmental policy; the economics of corporate social responsibility, sustainable business, and ESG issues; the choice of environmental policy instruments including information and transparency; and the benefits and costs of environmental, food safety, and health policies.

 Selected Working Papers: